yasirbhutta/yasirbhutta.github.io/artistic-design/docs/artistic-design.md

 - What is CMYK Color?
 - What are the Applications of Color Theory?
 - What is HSL and explain it?
+- What does RGB stand for?
+- How are different colors created in the RGB model?
+- What are some common applications of the RGB color model?
+- How are different colors created in the RGB model?
+- What does RYB stand for in the RYB color model?
+- What are the three primary colors in the RYB model?
+- What are the secondary colors formed by mixing primary colors in the RYB model?
+- How do the primary colors of the RYB model differ from the primary colors in the RGB model used for light?
+- In what field is the RYB color model primarily used?

 ## References and Bibliography